RESEARCH STARTER

 Captive Breeding in Amusement Parks

 Zoos are not the only amusement venues that breed in captivity or that have come under fire for their practices.
 Most aquariums, for example, breed their freshwater fish in captivity.
 Saltwater fish have proven more difficult to breed in captivity.
-As of 2023, about 98 percent of saltwater fish were still caught in the wild, with grave effects on the coral reefs where many of them lived.
+Into the mid-2020s, about 98 percent of saltwater fish were still caught in the wild, with grave effects on the coral reefs where many of them lived.
 In the cases of these species, breeding in captivity could ultimately have positive environmental effects.

-There is, however, a very famous and controversial case of breeding marine life in captivity is that of SeaWorld and orca whales.
+There is, however, a very famous and controversial case of breeding marine life in captivity, that of SeaWorld and orca whales.
 SeaWorld has bred these animals in captivity for decades and trained them for performance in their shows.
-The group of theme parks had long been the target of criticism from animal rights groups, in particular the Humane Society of the United States (HSUS) for their treatment of their animals.
+The group of theme parks had long been the target of criticism from animal rights groups, in particular the Humane Society of the United States (HSUS), for their treatment of their animals.
 On February 24, 2010, SeaWorld trainer Dawn Brancheau was killed by an orca named Tilikum, who was also involved in two previous trainer deaths.
 While Tilikum was not born in captivity, he was caught at the age of two and raised in captivity for over thirty years.
 Following the 2010 incident, a documentary was released in 2013, called Blackfish, that addressed the event and SeaWorld's treatment of their captive animals, the aggression of the animals against each other in captivity, and the appropriateness of keeping orcas at all.
-In March 2016, following the backlash of those concerned for the life of the whales and safety of their trainers, as well as decreased park attendance, SeaWorld announced that it would stop its breeding of orcas and phase out the theatrical performances using them.
+In March 2016, following the backlash of those concerned for the life of the whales and safety of their trainers, as well as decreased park attendance, SeaWorld announced that it would stop breeding orcas and phase out the theatrical performances using them.
+The last orca in SeaWorld born in captivity was in 2017; however, the parks have yet to phase out their orca shows, which the organization claimed focus on education, enrichment, natural behavior, and animal care.

 Bibliography